-Total Method Accumulated outflow of Investm ent flows Accumulated outflow of Net income Direct or indirect share Highest Investment Accumulated Name of investee Main businesses and products amount of paid-in capital of investment (Note 1) investment from Taiwan as of January 1, 2022 Inflow investment from Taiwan as of December 31, 2022 (losses) of the investee holdings(%) by the company income (losses) (Note 2) Book value remittance of earnings in current period Capital True Partner Technology Co., Ltd. Management consulting and information service business 5,013 (C) 24,372 - - 24,372 (791) 51.00% 51.00% (404) B (2) 13,344 Capital Futures Technology (Shanghai) Co., Ltd. Management consulting and information service business 18,863 (C) 18,863 ı - 18,863 (4,077) 100.00% 100.00% (4,077) B (2) 7,722 -
+Accumulated Accumulated Net Direct or indirect Total Method outflow of Investm ent flows outflow of income share Highest Investment Accumulated amount of investment from investment from (losses) holdings(%) percentage income remittance of Name of Main businesses of paid-in investment Taiwan as of Taiwan as of of the by the of (losses) Book earnings in investee and products capital (Note 1) January 1, 2023 Outflow Inflow December 31, 2023 investee company ownership (Note 2) value current period Capital True Partner Management 5,013 (C) 24,372 - - 24,372 1,747 51.00% 51.00% 890 9,553 - Technology Co., Ltd. consulting and B (2) information service business Capital Futures Management 18,863 (C) 18,863 - - 18,863 (5,157) 100.00% 100.00% (5,157) 2,500 - consulting and B (2) (Shanghai) Co., Ltd. information service business

-- Note 1: Investment methods are classified into the following three categories: - A. Directly invest in a Company in Mainland China. - B. Through investing in an existing Company in the third area, which then invested in the investee in Mainland China (Please indicate the investee name of the third area). - C. Through a subsidiary to invest in a Company in Mainland China. - Note 2: Investment gains and losses recognized during the period - A. It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period. - B. Indicate the basis for investment gains and losses recognition in the number of one of the following three categories: - (1) The recognition of investment gains or losses is based on the financial statements audited by international certified public accountant cooperated with certified public accountant of the Republic of China. - (2) The recognition of investment gains or losses is based on the financial statements audited by certified public accountant of the Company. - (3) The recognition of investment gains or losses is based on the financial statements provided by the investee without audited by certified public account. - Note 3: Above information is expressed in New Taiwan Dollars. - (ii) Limitation on investment in Mainland China:
+Note 1: Investment methods are classified into the following three categories:

+A. Directly invest in a Company in Mainland China.

+B. Through investing in an existing Company in the third area, which then invested in the investee in Mainland China (Please indicate the investee name of the third area).

+C. Through a subsidiary to invest in a Company in Mainland China.

+Note 2: Investment gains and losses recognized during the period

+A. It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period.

+B. Indicate the basis for investment gains and losses recognition in the number of one of the following three categories:

+(1) The recognition of investment gains or losses is based on the financial statements audited by international certified public accountant cooperated with certified public accountant of the Republic of China.

+- (2) The recognition of investment gains or losses is based on the financial statements audited by certified public accountant of the Company. - (3) The recognition of investment gains or losses is based on the financial statements provided by the investee without audited by certified public account.

+Note 3: Above information is expressed in New Taiwan Dollars.

+(ii) Limitation on investment in Mainland China:

+(In Thousands of New Taiwan Dollars)

-Company Name Accumulated Investment in Mainland China as of December 31, 2022 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment Capital International Technology Corp.
-43,235 43,235 80,000
+'''''''''''''''''''''''''''''''''''''' , Accumulated Investment in Mainland Investment Amounts Authorized by Company Name China as of December 31, 2023 Investment Commission, MOEA Upper Limit on Investment Capital International Technology Corp.
+43,235 43,235 80,000 reemiology corp.